Noble88/CodingPortfolio/Readme.md

   ### Other Notes
   - metadata.txt: The Prefixes of each line "Project Name:", "Project Type:", is taken out when  In the metadata putting Description: delcare that line as a description and will not be shown in the meta data that appears when viewing projects

+## Configuration (WIP) \[Progress Status: Not Worked On Yet\]
+  ### Environment Variables:
+    If your project relies on environment variables for configuration (such as database connection strings, API keys, or other sensitive information), you should document which variables need to be set and what their values should be.

+  ### Configuration Files
+    If your project uses configuration files (such as .env files, JSON files, YAML files, etc.), you can explain what settings are available in these files and how users should configure them.

+  ### Command-Line Options
+    If your project is a command-line tool, you might allow users to pass configuration options via command-line arguments.
+In this case, you can document what options are available and how to use them.

+  ### Dependencies
+    If your project depends on other services or libraries, you can mention any specific configuration requirements for those dependencies.

+  ### Installation Instructions
+    Sometimes, configuration steps are integrated into the installation process.
+If there are any configuration steps that need to be performed during installation, you should document them here.

+## Features
+  ###

 ## Read me List of what todo

-  Done
+  **Done**
 1) Project Title: Clearly state the name of your project.
 2) Description: Provide a brief overview of what your project does and its purpose.
 3) Table of Contents: Include a table of contents with links to different sections for easy navigation.
 4) Installation: Instructions on how to install and set up your project, including any dependencies.

-  Not Done
-5 Usage: Explain how to use your project, including examples or code snippets if applicable.
+5) Usage: Explain how to use your project, including examples or code snippets if applicable.

+  **Work In Porgress**
-6 Configuration: Provide information on any configuration settings or environment variables that need to be set.
+6) Configuration: Provide information on any configuration settings or environment variables that need to be set.
-7 Features: List the key features of your project to give users an overview of its capabilities.
+7) Features: List the key features of your project to give users an overview of its capabilities.

+   **Not Done**
 8 Contributing: Guidelines for how others can contribute to your project, including information on coding standards, pull request guidelines, etc.
 9 License: Clearly state the license under which your project is distributed.
 10 Credits/Acknowledgments: Thank any contributors, libraries, or resources that helped you build your project.